 - Investigate all losses, including pension entitlements, benefits and lost earnings

-- Advice on the dependants and who can claim fatal accident compensation
+- Advise dependants and anyone who can claim fatal accident compensation

-- Assess if the deceased left a will and if so who is appointed to represent the Deceased’ estate.
-These are called executors and in most cases will be the Husband/Wife or Partner of the Deceased.
-If no will has been left, the person responsible to bring a claim is usually the Deceased’s next of kin.
+- Assess if the deceased left a will and who is appointed to represent the deceased’s estate.
+These are called executors and, in most cases, will be the deceased’s husband/wife or partner.
+If no will has been left, the person responsible for bringing a claim is usually the deceased’s next of kin.

-- Apportionment of fatal accident compensation, can be achieved by agreement between dependants, unless there are dependent children under 18 when court approval will be needed.
-Apportionment to children will be governed by the level of maintenance costs required and providing a lump sum for the child at the age of 18.
+- Apportionment of fatal accident compensation can be achieved by agreement between dependants unless there are dependent children under 18, which will require court approval.
+Apportionment to children will be governed by the maintenance costs required and providing a lump sum for the child at 18.
 It may be necessary to protect the children by seeking a higher apportionment than is usually the case.